-Portfolio Reason for Any Material Difference in Commissions Equity Select Portfolio N/A Small-Mid Cap Portfolio N/A International Equity Portfolio The variance in commissions paid in fiscal year 2018 as compared to fiscal year 2017 is primarily due to a decrease in assets.
-The variance in commissions paid in fiscal year 2017 as compared to fiscal year 2016 is primarily due to fluctuation in portfolio turnover.
-Emerging Markets Portfolio The variance in commissions paid in fiscal year 2018 as compared to fiscal year 2017 is primarily due to an increase in portfolio turnover.
-Dynamic Portfolio The variance in commissions paid in fiscal year 2017 as compared to fiscal year 2016 is due to an increase in assets.
+Portfolio Reason for Any Material Difference in Commissions Small-Mid Cap Portfolio N/A International Equity Portfolio The variance in commissions paid in fiscal year 2020 as compared to fiscal year 2019 is primarily due to a decrease in net assets.
+The variance in commissions paid in fiscal year 2019 as compared to fiscal year 2018 is primarily due to decreased use of execution-only facilities.
+Emerging Markets Portfolio The variance in commissions paid in fiscal year 2019 as compared to fiscal year 2018 is primarily due to a decrease in average net assets.
+Dynamic Portfolio N/A